JoePelz/toy_authenticator/README.md

     ```

 NOTES:
+* We need to secure redis with credentials
+* Do we care about accept and content-type negotiation?
-* Decided that only known internal users can
+* I Decided that only known internal users can do admin on users (find, create)
-* Added constraint to routes so that
+  * I was going to add a route constraint on the admin routes, but that gives a 404 instead of a 401.
 * We should be using the `devise` for authentication.
-DIY security is a bad idea.
+DIY security is not a great idea.
+  * if not devise, at least lets hash passwords with bcrypt
+  * update: implemented this with ActiveModel::SecurePassword
-* Or we should be using OAuth via `doorkeeper` gem
+* Or we should be using OAuth via `doorkeeper` gem.
+  * What is the end goal of this authentication?
+That will determine if we need to be an oauth or Open ID Connect server.
 * `pundit` is a good gem for setting policies about who can do which action.
-*

-TODO:

-* secure redis with credentials
-* accept and content-type negotiation?
-* Adopt a standard like jsonapi?
+* We should consider adopting a standard like JSONAPI and the fast_jsonapi gem.
 This might be tricky with Redis as a backend.
+* We should install `Rack::Attack` to throttle brute-force authentication attempts
+* I chose to require password_confirmation on creating a user because it was easy and fun

 .